GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Recall what we read earlier from The Da Vinci Code:

- “Many scholars claim that the early church literally stole Jesus from the his original followers, hijacking his human message, shrouding it in an impenetrable cloak of divinity, and using it to expand their own power . . .”
+ “Many scholars claim that the early church literally stole Jesus from the his original followers, hijacking his human message, shrouding it in an impenetrable cloak of divinity, and using it to expand their own power…”

 (1) So, any attempts by theological liberals to discover the historical Jesus always involve rejecting the stories of miracles Christ performed.